BOOKS BY DANILA BOTHA

 "This sparkling collection documents the inner lives of girls and women with vivid emotion and delicious attitude.
 Botha's brilliant stories demand to be chewed on, mulled over, and talked about.
 Casting off the expectations of traditional style, they offer readers the comfort of generational wisdom and a clear-eyed view of our tumultuous present."

-Carleigh Baker, author of Bad Endings, Mudlarkers and Last Women
+Carleigh Baker, author of Bad Endings, and Last Woman

 "Powerful and searing glimpses into people’s most intimate emotions.
 Danila Botha’s writing makes the reader stop cold, sit up and listen.
 She expertly finds deceptively quiet moments in her characters’ lives, that by the end of her stories, reveal themselves to be more pivotal than we first realized.
 The characters in this collection will stay with me for a long time.
 An exquisite book."